 The only rattlesnake species in West Virginia is the Timber Rattlesnake.
 These snakes live in rocky areas in the eastern corner and panhandle of the state, and down along the eastern and south-western regions.
 They often live in forested and mountain areas with rugged terrain.
 Male snakes commonly prefer deciduous woodlands that are dense and cool.
 Pregnant female snakes, on the other hand, often bask in the warmth of the sun along rocky edges.

 |Range||West Virginia’s eastern corner, panhandle, eastern edge, south-western regions|

 Timber rattlesnakes are important predators in West Virginia and help to keep the ecosystems balanced.
-These snakes also help to control populations of rodent and small mammals that often carry and transmit things like Lyme disease.
+These snakes also help to control populations of rodents and small mammals that often carry and transmit things like Lyme disease.
 Unfortunately, however, the population of timber rattlesnakes in West Virginia is steadily declining.
-Wildlife services and biologists are working together to better understand these snakes and manage their decreasing populations.
+Wildlife Services and biologists are working together to better understand these snakes and manage their decreasing populations.
 So, if you happen to come across a rattlesnake in West Virginia, you can let them know by filling out an observation form.